Vingcard-Livvi/livvi-sample-android/README.md

 ACCESS_FINE_LOCATION, ACCESS_COARSE_LOCATION, BLUETOOTH_SCAN, BLUETOOTH_CONNECT
 ```

-The permissions can be requested by using the snipper below and you can change it accordingly to your needs.
+The permissions can be requested by using the snippet below and you can change it accordingly to your needs.

 ```kotlin
 private fun _requireBluetoothAndLocationPermissionsIfNecessary() {